mathie/mathie.github.io/_posts/2014-12-06-front-end-development-101-part-2.markdown

 ---
 title: Front-end Development 101
 subtitle: "Part 2 (of 3): Using Grunt to automate CSS compilation"
+excerpt: |
+  In the second part of this series, I'm taking a look at using Grunt to automate repetitive tasks and to automatically build artefacts when a source file changes.
+And we'll use Grunt to compile our stylesheets, from our own Less CSS source, and Twitter Bootstrap.
 category: Programming
 tags:
   - JavaScript